 Whole Wheat Pita Bread

-This super simple Whole Wheat Pita Bread blows store-bought versions out of the water!
-With an unbelievably soft, fluffy texture, a slightly sweet taste, and beautiful pockets, this is the only homemade pita recipe you need.
+Homemade Whole Wheat Pita Bread blows store-bought versions out of the water!
+This recipe is easy to follow and produces pita you’ll be proud to pull from your own oven, with an unbelievably soft, fluffy texture, a slightly sweet taste, and beautiful pockets.

-If you’ve never made pita, you might be skeptical.
-How is this going to work!?
-How do you conjure fluffy pockets out of mere flour and yeast?
-But work it does, and once you start making pita this way, you’ll never want to go back.
+If you’ve never considered making your own pita, you might be skeptical.
+How can you conjure fluffy pockets out of mere flour and yeast?
+But work it does, and once you start making pita this way, you’ll be hooked.

 Added to that, pitas are honestly quite fun to make.
 The dough takes several rises but surprisingly little active time, so it’s great for a weekend or any day you’ll be mostly home, maybe just popping out for some errands during the second, longer rise.